erleholgersen/orphanet-parser/docs/tables.md

 # Data Schemas

 Details of data frames returned by orphanet-parser.
 All data is parsed from XML files provided by Orphanet, and column names are preserved (as snake case) to the extent possible.
+We currently do not sanitize the data, so some inconsistencies present in the Orphanet XML files persist (e.g. yes/no vs y/n for booleans).

 For more detailed information on the datasets, see the [Orphadata free access product description](https://www.orphadata.com/docs/OrphadataFreeAccessProductsDescription.pdf).